dryu99/boonwegig-pub/README.md

     - [x] ~~melon (if you see a lot, add col to db artist)~~
     - [x] fix name if its wrong (usually it is)
     - [x] personal recommendation lol (add col to db music_event)
-- [ ] look into if its valid to handle scraping profiles with multiple links (might not be worth it given that not many profiles do this) https://www.instagram.com/_leson_theson/
 - [x] Create UI on admin route for creating new shows with artists
   - [ ] add button for adding and deleting artists
   - [ ] add local name field to artist